GongT/baobao/@build-script/rush-tools/docs/rush-tools.api.md

 export class NormalError extends Error {
 }

+// Warning: (ae-missing-release-tag) "optionalArgument" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function optionalArgument(name: string): string | undefined;

 // Warning: (ae-missing-release-tag) "overallOrder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)